 Today’s rising stars carry that legacy forward—but with a twist.
 This new generation is making its mark not only through traditional dominance but also by excelling across multiple disciplines and gaining recognition in less spotlighted sports.
 They are proof that Jamaican talent knows no bounds.

-Motion, Purpose, and the Power of Possibility
+Meet Layla Harding: Motion, Purpose, and the Power of Possibility

-At just 15 years old, Kingston native Layla Harding is already showing Jamaica — and the world — that ambition, heart, and hustle go a long way.
-“I love activity,” she once told her mother, a simple phrase that now echoes through every part of her life — from sports and school to community service and creativity.
+At just 15 years old, Kingston native Layla Harding is already showing Jamaica—and the world—that ambition, heart, and hustle go a long way.
+“I love activity,” she once told her mother, a simple phrase that now echoes through every part of her life—from sports and school to community service and creativity.

 “She’s always been driven by energy,” her mom recalls.
 “If she’s not in motion, she’s creating something or learning something new.
 I’ve learned to just keep up.”